 Most of the walkway is made from a fabricated aluminum material called Dynaplank, which is a durable tread surface.
 It takes you between wooden platforms, which were designed to have little impact on the trees from which they are suspended, allowing them room to grow.

-The Redwood Sky Walk is open Tuesday through Sunday from 10am-5pm, accessible through the Sequoia Park Zoo.
+The Redwood Sky Walk is open daily from 10am-6pm, accessible through the Sequoia Park Zoo.
 At the zoo you’ll find playful otters, bald eagles, red pandas, barnyard animals, and a variety of birds in a free-flight habitat.
 One ticket will get you access to both the zoo and the skywalk.

 We’re lucky to live minutes away from the tallest, biggest trees in the world.
 You can head just across the Golden Gate Bridge and check out Muir Woods, which has amazing redwood trees that are between 600 and 800 years old and up to 300 feet (91 meters) tall.
 But if you’re willing to make a road trip up north, this new Redwood experience in Eureka is unlike any other!